bbrowning/vertx-rack-module/README.md

     {
-      "root": "path to rails or rack application root, required", "proxy_server_port": "port to run the proxy variant on, defaults to 3000", "worker_server_port": "port to run the worker variant on, defaults to 3001", "proxy_address": "event bus address to send proxy requests to, defaults to config['root']", "rack_env": "development, test, or production - defaults to development" }
+      "root": "path to rails or rack application root, required", "port": "port to listen for HTTP connections, defaults to 3000", "host": "host to listen for HTTP connections, defaults to 0.0.0.0 (any)", "rack_env": "development, test, or production, defaults to development", "workers": "number of HTTP worker threads to start, defaults to 5" }